 1. SEASONAL FRUITS

-Enjoy the broad variety of winter fruits which are starting to appear in local supermarkets; apples, grapefruit, mandarins and oranges.
-1 serve of fruit will provide a low energy snack (approximately half the calories of 5 small squares of plain milk chocolate) that is also full of fibre, vitamins and minerals which are important for gut health, immune function, blood sugar control and other key bodily functions.
-It will satisfy your hunger but also contribute to your 2 serves of fruit for the day.
-Fresh fruit requires no preparation (except maybe a rinse under the tap) and can be quickly picked up and packed when running out the door.
+Enjoy the variety of winter fruits in local supermarkets: apples, grapefruit, mandarins and oranges.
+1 serving of fruit will provide a low-energy snack (approximately half the calories of 5 small squares of plain milk chocolate) full of fibre, vitamins and minerals essential for gut health, immune function, blood sugar control and other key bodily functions (AIHW, 2020).

-Serving Size: 1 medium banana or orange, 2 small stone fruit or kiwi or 1 cup of fresh fruit salad | |||
+Serving Size: 1 medium banana or orange, 2 small stone fruit or kiwi or 1 cup of fresh fruit salad

-Energy: ~300kJ/serve |
+Energy: ~300kJ/serve

 2. LOW FAT YOGHURT

-Yoghurt provides us with a package of nutrients important for health.
-Calcium for strong bones and teeth is just one benefits for including yoghurt as a daily snack.
-Other essential nutrients provided include protein (for maintaining muscles and the repair of damaged tissues) as well as phosphate (which is also important for bone health).
-Plain or fruit flavoured yoghurts are appropriate choices, however, be aware of yoghurts which contain syrups as these can be quite high in added sugar.
-For additional flavour, nutrients and an extra crunch, sprinkle with untoasted muesli.
-To avoid the yoghurt becoming warm, freeze or consume in the morning.
+Yoghurt provides us with a package of nutrients essential for health.
+Calcium for strong bones and teeth is just one benefit of including yoghurt as a daily snack.
+Other essential nutrients provided include protein (for maintaining muscles and the repair of damaged tissues), phosphate (which is also vital for bone health) and live cultures that support gut health (Dairy Australia).

-Serving Size: 200g | |||
+Serving Size: 200g

 3. NUTS

-Nuts contain good sources of nutrients which have key roles in assisting to maintain heart health.
-Monounsaturated and polyunsaturated fats can help with regulating cholesterol levels; whereas vitamin E, copper, zinc, magnesium and selenium are antioxidants reducing damage to cells and dietary fibre; and plant sterols (found in certain nuts) can help to lower cholesterol reabsorption into the gut.
-Try a small handful of unsalted nuts for a morning or afternoon snack.
-Divide up into individual serves to assist you in controlling your portion size.
+Nuts contain good sources of nutrients that are key in maintaining heart health (Heart Foundation, 2023).
+Monounsaturated and polyunsaturated fats can help with regulating cholesterol levels.
+In contrast, vitamin E, copper, zinc, magnesium, and selenium are antioxidants that reduce damage to cells and dietary fibre, and plant sterols (found in certain nuts) can help lower cholesterol reabsorption into the gut.

-Serving Size: 30g (small handful) | |||
+Serving Size: 30g (small handful)

 4. CRACKERS

-Crackers are one of those snacks you can have when eating on the run.
-Spread with either a small amount of low fat dip, honey or jam.
-If you have more time, try some of the toppings below as these will contribute to achieving your daily requirements for other nutrients such as monounsaturated fat, calcium and vitamins.
+If you have more time, try some of the toppings below, as these will help you achieve your daily requirements for other nutrients such as monounsaturated fat, calcium, and vitamins.
+Try 3 crackers and select one of the options below:

 - 1-2 thin slices cheese + tomato